schuchert/schuchert.github.io/_posts/2024-03-14-MyIntentionalPrcticesBio.md

 ---
 ## Short Version

-What you give your attention to, is what becomes your intention.
-Setting your intention, changes your attention.
+What you give your attention to becomes your intention.
+Setting your intention changes your attention.
-This is Brett's core belief, and a good summary of his approach to life.
+This is Brett’s core belief and a good summary of his approach to life.

 Brett is a professional software developer and practices several forms of intentional body work.
 He mixes yoga, tai chi, deep flexibility work, conjoint family therapy, system thinking, and lean software into his daily life.

 For the past decade he has been a student of [Rick Krause's](https://taichiokc.com/).
-Rick teaches a mix of qigong, tai chi, liehubafa, and bagwa.
+Rick teaches a mix of qigong, tai chi, liehubafa, and bagua.

-At the turn of the century Brett started practicing yoga, learning for a number of years from Valerie Love.
-In the early 90s he practiced Taekwondo for several years.
+At the turn of the century, Brett started practicing yoga, learning from Valerie Love for several years.
+In the early 90s, he practiced Taekwondo for several years.

-Beginning April 2024, he'll be guiding you through [Science of Stretching](https://www.yogabody.com/stretching/) based classes targeting Tai Chi and Qigong.
+Beginning in April 2024, he’ll guide you through [Science of Stretching](https://www.yogabody.com/stretching/) classes targeting Tai Chi and Qigong.

 ## Long Version